sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

-figures of 20th century statistics and a vehement opponent to all things Bayesian, whose paper on the mathematical foundations of statistics referred to Bayesian probability as “an impenetrable jungle [that] arrests progress towards precision of statistical concepts” (`Fisher, 1922b <../Other/References.html#fisher-1922b>`__\ ).
-Or the psychologist Paul Meehl, who suggests that relying on frequentist methods could turn you into “a potent but sterile intellectual rake who leaves in his merry path a long train of ravished maidens but no viable scientific offspring” (`Meehl, 1967 <../Other/References.html#cronbach-1951>`__\ ; p.
+figures of 20th century statistics and a vehement opponent to all things Bayesian, whose paper on the mathematical foundations of statistics referred to Bayesian probability as “an impenetrable jungle [that] arrests progress towards precision of statistical concepts” (:ref:`Fisher, 1922b <Fisher_1922b>`).
+Or the psychologist Paul Meehl, who suggests that relying on frequentist methods could turn you into “a potent but sterile intellectual rake who leaves in his merry path a long train of ravished maidens but no viable scientific offspring” (:ref:`Meehl, 1967
+<Cronbach_1951>`; p.
 114).
-The history of statistics, as you might gather, is not devoid of entertainment.
+The history of statistics, as you might gather,
+is not devoid of entertainment.

 In any case, whilst I personally prefer the Bayesian view, the majority of statistical analyses are based on the frequentist approach.
 My